The Holy Spirit

 - Fear of the Lord (Wonder and Awe) – Fills people with respect and awe for God’s greatness and love.

-The fruits of the Holy Spirit show God’s presence in a person’s life.
+The fruits of the Spirit show how God is working in a person’s life.
+They are seen in daily actions and attitudes.

 The Fruits of the Spirit